 Many people with kidney failure work or go to school full-time or part-time.
 Many people who start dialysis or have a transplant want to return to work or school quickly.
-It can help them to feel better and get their lives back to normal.
-Some people take a little time off from work when they first start dialysis, while others take a longer leave of absence to get used to dialysis or to recover from surgery.
-You should talk to your healthcare professional about when would be a good time for you to return to work or school.
+It helps them feel better, and get their lives back to normal.
+Some people take a little time off to start dialysis, while others take a longer leave of absence to get used to dialysis or to recover from surgery.
+You should talk to your doctor about when you will be able to return to work or school.

-At first, returning to your daily routine, in addition to your treatment schedule, may be tiring.
-You may need support and encouragement at home and from your healthcare team.
+At first, working or going to school in addition to your treatment schedule can be tiring.
+You may need support and encouragement at home, and from your healthcare team.
 If you are thinking of giving up your job or education, you may want to consider taking sick leave or a brief leave of absence instead.